-Setup (Karate Chop Point) – Even though I’ve lost this same 5 pounds before, I choose to be amazed at how easy it will be to keep it off this time.
+Setup (Karate Chop Point) – I’ve lost this same 5 pounds before; however, I choose to be amazed at how easy it will be to keep it off this time.
 Even though I’ve lost this same 5 pounds before I respect my choice to lose it, or not lose it again.
 Even though I’ve lost this same 5 pounds before I love and accept myself with or without those 5 pounds.

 Eyebrow…I am so depressed